sauraen/zcamedit/README.md

 #### Continue flag checking bug

+If you don't care about the coding and just want to make cutscenes, you don't have to worry about this, the plugin takes care of it at import/export.
+Just make sure every cutscene command has at least 4 key points (bones).

 There is a bug (in the actual game) where when incrementing to the next set of key points, the key point which is checked for whether it's the last point or not is the last point of the new set, not the last point of the old set.